-Even more impressive, since it’s in such an out-of-the-way location in central Florida, seemingly in the middle of nowhere.
+Even more impressive, since it’s in such an out-of-the-way location in Ave Maria, Florida, which is central Florida, and seemingly in the middle of nowhere.
 Driving out there I had no idea what to expect.
 The whole place was in the midst of construction.
 On the day we visited we saw the 12 gold figurines of the disciples being mounted to the front of the modern “flying buttress” church.

 Inside they were raising a massive bronze sculpture of Christ on the cross into a huge curved alcove behind the altar.
 This curved concave can be seen as a convex wall at the back of the church, from the outside.
 The workers were having quite a time of hoisting this massive statue into place.
 It really didn’t look as if they had a strong enough crane to raise it.
 I couldn’t believe the single mounting point in the ceiling where it was suspended from was going to hold it.
 But eventually they got it into place.